 Losing Streak May Continue For South Korea Shares

-(RTTNews) - Ahead of Tuesday's holiday for Armed Forces Day, the South Korea stock market had finished lower in two straight sessions, stumbling almost 80 points or 3 percent along the way.
-The KOSPI now sits just above the 2,590-point plateau and it may extend its losses on Wednesday.
+(RTTNews) - Ahead of Thursday's holiday for National Day, the South Korea stock market had finished lower in three straight sessions, stumbling almost 110 points or 4.2 percent along the way.
+The KOSPI now sits just above the 2,560-point plateau and it may extend its losses on Friday.

-The global forecast for the Asian markets is soft on rising geopolitical tensions in the Middle East.
-The European markets were mixed and the U.S. bourses were down and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is fairly flat ahead of key U.S. employment data later in the day.
+The European and U.S. markets were down and the Asian bourses are expected to open in similar fashion.

-The KOSPI finished sharply lower on Monday following losses from the financial shares, technology stocks and industrials.
+The KOSPI finished sharply lower on Wednesday following losses from the technology stocks and industrials, while the financials offered support.

-Among the actives, Shinhan Financial skidded 1.25 percent, while KB Financial stumbled 3.46 percent, Hana Financial surrendered 3.13 percent, Samsung Electronics plunged 4.21 percent, Samsung SDI retreated 1.43 percent, LG Electronics tumbled 2.07 percent, SK Hynix plummeted 5.01 percent, Naver shed 0.59 percent, LG Chem dipped 0.28 percent, Lotte Chemical eased 0.10 percent, SK Innovation declined 1.35 percent, POSCO fell 0.39 percent, SK Telecom slumped 1.24 percent, KEPCO dropped 1.20 percent, Hyundai Mobis sank 1.81 percent, Hyundai Motor tanked 4.13 percent and Kia Motors crashed 4.68 percent.
+Among the actives, Shinhan Financial collected 0.72 percent, while KB Financial added 0.49 percent, Hana Financial climbed 1.19 percent, Samsung Electronics slid 0.33 percent, Samsung SDI tumbled 1.85 percent, LG Electronics slumped 1.25 percent, SK Hynix plunged 3.15 percent, Naver shed 0.71 percent, LG Chem dropped 0.84 percent, Lotte Chemical surrendered 1.97 percent, S-Oil retreated 1.47 percent, SK Innovation sank 0.85 percent, POSCO tanked 2.47 percent, SK Telecom fell 0.54 percent, KEPCO plummeted 2.43 percent, Hyundai Mobis lost 1.38 percent, Hyundai Motor stumbled 2.89 percent and Kia Motors declined 1.20 percent.

-The lead from Wall Street is negative as the major averages opened lower on Tuesday and remained in the red throughout the session.
+The lead from Wall Street is soft as the major averages opened lower on Thursday and largely remained in the red throughout the day, closing with modest losses.

-A senior White House official said earlier in the day that the U.S. had indications Iran was preparing to imminently launch a ballistic missile attack against Israel, contributing to the early sell-off by stocks.
+The data could impact the outlook for the U.S. economy as well as expectations regarding how aggressively the Federal Reserve will lower interest rates.

-The news from the Middle East largely overshadowed separate report showing a continued contraction by U.S. manufacturing activity in September and an unexpected increase by U.S. job openings in August.
+Traders also kept an eye on developments in the Middle East, where an escalating conflict has contributed to a sharp increase by the price of crude oil.

-Oil prices moved higher on Tuesday amid the possibility of tight supplies due to an escalation in tensions in the Middle East after Iran launched a missile attack on Israel.
-West Texas Intermediate Crude oil futures for November closed up $1.66 or nearly 2.5 percent at $69.83 a barrel.
+Oil prices moved up sharply on Thursday thanks to tensions in the Middle East, with the war between Israel and Iran raising concerns about supply disruptions.
+West Texas Intermediate Crude oil futures for November ended up $3.61 or 5.2 percent at $73.71 a barrel.

 3 neue Aktien 📈 im BX Musterportfolio: Motorola Solutions, Parker-Hannifin Corp. & Allison Transmission Holdings – mit François Bloch